 After Nice and Monaco, I hopped on a train bound for the most Serene Republic of Venice, Italy.
-What can one say about Venice that has not already been said a million times over.
+What can one say about Venice that has not already been said a million times over?
 I stayed at the Hotel Firenze near San Marco Square and I did the usual things.
 Of course, I loved it.
-But I had to leave after two days, to finally make it down to Southern Italy and my first taste of the magical little town of Positano and the Devine Coast of Amalfi.
-And let’s not forget Napoli too, while my 1st visit to Capri would be a year later.
+But I had to leave after two days, to finally make it down to Southern Italy for my very first taste of the magical little town called Positano.

 Yes, John Steinbeck wrote, “Positano Bites Deep.
 It is a Dream of Place that isn’t quite real when you are there, and it becomes beckoningly real when you are gone.”
 Oh yes, Positano becomes beckoningly real when you are gone.
 It always beckons one back.
-Once you’ve been there, you cry when you have to leave, its beauty is that strong, almost beyond belief.
+When you’re there, and it’s time to go back home, you just might shed a tear.
+It’s a magical place.
 Positano will summon you back time and time again.
-Like all who’ve been there, you will dream of Positano ; of the things you did, what you saw, how you ate, marveling at every step you took, it will be ingrained in your brain.
-If you’ve never been, you’ll not understand, for as they say, “you have to see it, to believe it.”
-The Amalfi Coast is quite possibly the most beautiful place on all of Gods Good Earth, “yes, it is.”
-All the little hamlets along the coast, whether down by the sea, or way up into its soaring cliffs.
-And of course, this includes the nearby islands of Capri, Procida, and Ischia as well.
+Like all who’ve been there, you will dream of Positano ; the things you did, what you saw, how you ate, and marveling at every step you took.
+Time spent in Positano shall be ingrained in your memories If you’ve never been, you’ll not understand, for as they say, “you have to see it, to believe it.”
+The Amalfi Coast is quite possibly the most beautiful spot on all of Gods Good Earth, “yes, it is.”
+All the little hamlets along the coast, whether down by the sea, or way up into its soaring cliffs, and of course, this includes the nearby islands of Capri, Procida, and Ischia as well.

 On my first trip to Positano I took the route that I thought was best at the time.
 It turned out it wasn’t.
-I read about it in my Frommer’s Guide Book.
-So I hopped on a train in Rome that was headed to Naples.
+I read about it in my Frommer’s Guide Book, so I hopped on a train in Rome that was headed to Naples.
 Once at the strain station in Naples, I had to go downstairs to the local train for my next leg to get to Positano.
 The train in question is quite wonderful.
 It’s called the Circumvesuviana, and the train does just what the name implies, it circumvents Mount Vesuvius, making its way around the famous volcano.
 This train travels along the coast from Napoli to Sorrento, stopping at Erculano, and the Roman Ruins of Pompeii, Vico Equense, Castelamare, and all the coastal towns from Naples to Sorrento.
-The train only cost about 3.5 Euro, and back in 1985, it was about one dollar.
+The train only cost about 3.5 Euro (2018), and back in 1985, it was about one dollar.
 It is a beautiful train ride, with many interesting things to see along the way, like; Olive Tree Groves, grape vineyards, fruit and vegetable gardens, Lemon and Orange Groves, and all those towns you pass through along the way.
 You have many spectacular views of the sea, the countryside, and just about everything.
-Yes, I love seeing Lemons and Oranges growing, and I marveled at all these things, including the almost black soil that had just been turned over in the many small farms and gardens the train passes through.
+Yes, I love seeing Lemons and Oranges growing, and I marveled at all these things, including the almost black soil that had just been turned over in the many small farms and gardens the train passes through along the way.
 Looking at the rich soils, I think of Tomatoes, Eggplants , fruits & vegetables that grow there and eventually wind up on people’s dinner plates.
 Yes, the train ride is quite delightful and an absolute bargain for what you get, which is transportation from Naples to Sorrento, which in the year 2018 would cost you 100 Euro or more by taxi or any private car, compared to the 3.5 Euro on this train.

 Once you are in Sorrento, you will catch a bus to Amalfi that rides the Amalfi Drive and passes through all the towns, and ending up at the main square in Amalfi, but not before passing through Positano along the way.
-You can also take a ferry boat if you prefer it to the bus, but believe it or not, traveling along the famous Amalfi Drive in a bus or car is even more spectacular than going by boat.
-They are both wonderful ways to go, and I recommend trying both while on your trip.
-And if you are in a hurry, and or don’t wish to be in traffic, taking a boat from point to point is without question your best option.
+You can also take a ferry boat if you prefer it to the bus, but “believe it or not,” traveling along the famous Amalfi Drive in a bus or car is even more spectacular than going by boat.
+“Trust me.”
+Both modes of transportation are delightful, so I recommend trying both while on your trip.
+And if you are in a hurry, and or don’t wish to be in traffic, taking a boat from point-to-point is without question your best bet.

-So back to that my first trip to Positano, and the Amalfi Coast of Italy.
+So now let’s get back to my first trip to Positano, and the Amalfi Coast of Italy.
 Someone told me to get off at Meta and catch the Sita Blue Bus to get to Positano.
 I did just that.
-So I got off the train at the Meta Station, so I could pick up the Blue Bus from in Meta, that would take me directly into Positano.
+I got off the Circumvesuviano Train at the station at Meta.
+The I needed to get onto a Blue Bus from in Meta, that would take me directly into Positano.
 I had to wait, if I remember correctly for about 30 or 40 minutes before the bus came, so I waited at the little caffe by the train station.
 I had a fresh Orange Juice and some Gelato as I waited.
-The bus finally came, and I jumped on and sat back, and got what would be the most magnificently breathtakingly beautiful bus ride of my entire life.
+The bus finally came, and I jumped on and sat back, and got what would turn out to be the most magnificently breathtakingly bus ride of my entire life.
 Certainly, up to that point in my life at 23 years of age at the time.
-As it turns out, it still is after traveling the World three times over.
-That bus ride is still the most spectacular ride of ever seen.
+As it turns out, it still is after all these years, and traveling the World three times over.
+That bus ride is still the most spectacular ride of ever had.

-As the bus makes its way and whether you are on a bus or driving in a car, the combination of the Sea against the blue sky, the cliffs, the Saracen Watch Towers, hotels and little towns, and everything there, else there, will completely captivate you.
+As the bus makes its way and whether you are on a bus or driving in a car, the combination of the Sea against the blue sky, the cliffs, the Saracen Watch Towers, hotels and little towns, and everything else there, “you will be completely captivated.”
 You peer into the distance at small towns that jut out into the Azur Sea, with the backdrop of a lovely Deep Blue Summer Sky, along with bright colored Mediterranean Flowers of every type, this is what you’ll see on the Amalfi Drive, widely consider the World’s Most Beautiful Road.
 “I dare you to find a challenger.”